0xmetal/.emacs.d/README.md

-* metlx emacs configuration
+# metlx emacs config

-Focused on being the most minimalis emacs configuration that can also act as a solid
+Focused on hyperminimalism this config aims to be the fastest possible config and at the same time act as a rock solid JavaScript IDE.